openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 #### Verification
 When the build finishes, a new `virtualenv` directory is created in `build_cmake/venv-tf-py3`.
 Build artifacts (ex: the `openvino_tensorflow-<VERSION>-cp36-cp36m-manylinux2014_x86_64.whl`) are created in the `build_cmake/artifacts/` directory.

-To use `openvino-tensorflow`, activate the following `virtualenv` to start using OpenVINO™ integration with TensorFlow.
+To use `openvino-tensorflow`, activate the following `virtualenv` to start using **OpenVINO™ integration with TensorFlow**.

         source build_cmake/venv-tf-py3/bin/activate

-Alternatively, you can also install the TensorFlow and OpenVINO™ integration with TensorFlow outside of a `virtualenv`.
+Alternatively, you can also install the TensorFlow and **OpenVINO™ integration with TensorFlow** outside of a `virtualenv`.
 The Python `whl` files are located in the `build_cmake/artifacts/` and `build_cmake/artifacts/tensorflow` directories, respectively.

 Verify that `openvino-tensorflow` is installed correctly: